By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 GERD GUENTHER / SCIENCE PHOTO LIBRARY GERD GUENTHER / SCIENCE PHOTO LIBRARY

 Light micrograph of a section through a bamboo cane (diameter 2cm) used for gardening.
 Commercially available Bamboo canes are too hard to cut in thin layers for microscopic examination, so a small part of a bamboo cane was embedded in light curing resin and then ground and diamond polished.
 Several vascular bundles are visible, the dark brown cells have thick, lignified cell walls which are responsible for the stability of the bamboo canes.
-Image taken from the middle area of the cane with lignified cells (fluorescing blue).
+Image taken from the outer area of the cane with the epidermis visible at the bottom and a high density of lignified cells (fluorescing blue).
 Microscopic contrast technique: Incident brightfield combined with UV excitation fluorescence.
 Magnification: 200x when printed 10 centimetres wide.

 Model release not required.
 Property release not required.